scriptotek/almar/README.md

     almar list '650 Term' --titles

+### More complex edits

+For more complex edits, such as replacing two subject headings with one, use the `--rem` and `--add` options to remove and add subject headings.
+For instance, to replace `Physics` AND `History` (655) with a single subject `History of physics`:

+    almar --rem 'Physics' --rem '655 History' --add 'History of physics'

+Note that only records having *all* of the two subjects to be removed (the `--rem` subjects) will be modified.
+Any number of `--rem` and `--add` options is supported.

-### Interactive replace (splitting)
+### Interactive editing

-If you need to split a concept into two or more concepts, you can use `almar interactive` mode.
+If you need to split a concept into two or more concepts, you can use the interactive mode.
 Example: to replace "Kretser" with "Integrerte kretser" on some documents, but with "Elektriske kretser" on other, run:

-    almar --diffs interactive 'Kretser' 'Integrerte kretser' 'Elektriske kretser'
+    almar interactive 'Kretser' 'Integrerte kretser' 'Elektriske kretser'

 For each record, Almar will print the title and subject headings and ask you which of the two headings to include on the record.
 Use the arrow keys and space